awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-sdk.md

 ## JavaScript<a name="serverless-sdk-javascript"></a>

-The following sample script uses the [SDK for JavaScript in Node\.js](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-opensearchserverless/), as well as the [opensearch\-js](https://www.npmjs.com/package/@opensearch-project/opensearch) client for JavaScript, to create encryption, network, and data access policies, create a matching collection, and create an index\.
+The following sample script uses the [SDK for JavaScript in Node\.js](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-opensearchserverless/), as well as the [opensearch\-js](https://www.npmjs.com/package/@opensearch-project/opensearch) client for JavaScript, to create encryption, network, and data access policies, create a matching collection, create an index, and index some sample data\.

 To install the required dependencies, run the following commands: